The contour gauge in use: telling untold: Local and non-local gauge matching

 The arbitrariness of $C$-function also reflects the fact that we here deal with an arbitrary fixed starting point $x_0$.
-We then come to the study of the residual gauge freedom requiring both $A^{+,\, \theta}(x)=0$ and $A^{+}(x)=0$, we have
+We now study the residual gauge freedom requiring both $A^{+,\, \theta}(x)=0$ and $A^{+}(x)=0$, we then have

 One can see that the function $C$ determines the residual gauge transforms.
+This situation takes place in the local axial gauge defined by the only condition $A^+=0$ applied for (\ref{Sol-gauge}).

-The non-local contour gauge extends the local axial-type gauge and demands that the full (curve-linear) integral in the exponential of Eqn.~(\ref{CG-1}) has to go to zero (in contrast to the local gauge where the corresponding exponential disappears thanks to that the integrand $A^+$ goes to zero).

-Moreover, in the contour gauge the residual gauge function $\tilde\theta(\tilde x)$ can be related to the configurations $A^-$ and $A^i_\perp$ which are also disappeared eliminating the whole gauge freedom (see \cite{Anikin:2016bor,Belitsky:2002sm} for details).
-That is, if we restore the full path in the Wilson line for a given process, we can derive that
+Now, we go over to the non-local gauge which in some sense gives more information on the gauge fixing.
+The non-local contour gauge extends the local axial-type gauge and demands that the full (curve-linear) integral in the exponential of Eqn.~(\ref{CG-1}) has to go to zero.
+We stress that in contrast to the local gauge where the corresponding exponential disappears thanks to that the integrand $A^+$ goes to zero.
+One can demonstrate it on the example of solutions (\ref{Sol-gauge-0}) or (\ref{Sol-gauge}).
+Indeed, in the contour gauge the residual gauge function $\tilde\theta(\tilde x)$ can be related to the path dependent functionals with $A^-$ and $A^i_\perp$ which are also disappeared eliminating the gauge freedom and giving the physical gluon representation in the form of (\ref{A-cg}) (see \cite{Anikin:2016bor,Belitsky:2002sm} for details).
+That is, if we restore the full path in the path dependent functional for a given process, we can get that